Gluten Free Focaccia Bread

 - Sprinkle dough with one or more toppings if using.
 Dip your fingertips in water then press into dough all over to make little dimples – this creates the traditional appearance of focaccia, and if you’re using toppings it helps them stick to the dough.

 - Drizzle top of focaccia with 1-2 Tbsp olive oil, sprinkle with sea salt flakes, then bake 20-25 minutes until golden with browned, crispy edges.
-Aga ovens: bake 18-23 minutes on floor of roasting oven.
+Aga ovens: bake 18-23 minutes on rack on floor of roasting oven.

 - Remove from baking tray and immediately check if fully baked by tapping gently on underside of bread with your knuckles – it should sound hollow; if not, return to oven for a few more minutes to finish baking.
 Allow to cool on a wire rack then cut or tear into chunks and serve.